xin-xia/xin-xia.github.io/publication.md

 ### 2019

 50. Giovanni Viviani, Michalis Famelis, <strong>Xin Xia</strong>, Calahan Janik-Jones, Gail C. Murphy.
 "Locating Latent Design Information in Developer Discussions: A Study on Pull Requests".
 IEEE Transactions on Software Engineering (TSE), 13 pages.
-Accepted.   <br />
+Accepted.  <a href="tse193.pdf">[PDF]</a> <br />

 49. Zhiyuan Wan,  <strong>Xin Xia</strong>, Ahmed E. Hassan.
 "What Do Programmers Discuss about Blockchain?
 A Case Study on the Use of Balanced LDA and the Reference Architecture of a Domain to Capture Online Discussions about Blockchain Platforms across Stack Exchange Communities".
 IEEE Transactions on Software Engineering (TSE), 19 pages.
 Accepted.   <a href="TSE192.pdf">[PDF]</a> <br />